-The original capital of New York, Kingston is a town steeped in history and evolution, as evidenced by the revitalization of midtown and the preservation of the historic architecture.
-This small, diverse Hudson Valley city, as empty factories and warehouses will testify, was once influenced by a fleeting moment of industrialism but now boasts a resurgence as locals and Brooklyn transplants alike revitalize its buildings with new enterprises and contagious energy.
+The original capital of New York, Kingston is steeped in history and evolution, as evidenced by the revitalization of midtown and the preservation of the historic architecture.
+Today, its once-empty factories boast a resurgence as locals and Brooklyn transplants alike revitalize its buildings with new enterprises and contagious energy.

-Kingston is expansive – the town of Kingston is quite large, and much of it is rural.
-The city of Kingston, on the other hand, is the most urban community in Ulster County, with three distinct commercial districts: Uptown (or the Stockade), Midtown, and the Rondout (referred to by many old-timers as Downtown, due to its location at the bottom of a steep hill, bordering the Rondout Creek).
-It’s a cool and eclectic hub where established shops that have been a mainstay for up to fifty years sit comfortably alongside the new ventures popping up daily, lending vibrancy and a feeling of progress throughout the city.
+The town of Kingston is quite large, and much of it is rural.
+The city of Kingston, on the other hand, is the most urban community in Ulster County, with three distinct commercial districts: Uptown (Stockade District), with its chic restaurants, galleries and boutiques; Midtown, a fast-changing neighborhood with an emphasis on arts and entertainment; and the Rondout (or “the waterfront”, bordering the Rondout Creek), a cool and eclectic hub where established shops sit comfortably alongside the new ventures popping up daily.

 Kingston was burned by the British on October 13, 1777 – the locals fled to nearby Hurley for safety.
 Every other year, Kingston celebrates and re-enacts the burning of the city (no word on 2021’s plans as of yet).